The Justice Engine: Crime and Justice in 2184

 What Makes It Fragile

 Viktor Kaine is seventy-eight years old.
 He has industrial lung.
 He has no declared successor.
-When Viktor dies, Sector 7G loses the only justice system it's ever had.
+When Viktor dies, The Deep Dregs loses the only justice system it's ever had.

-Three young people are being quietly trained.
+Three people are being quietly prepared.
 None of them know that's what they are.
-The player might become a fourth option.

 Consciousness technology hasn't just created new crimes—it's made some crimes impossible to prosecute and others impossible to prevent.